mourner/flatbush/README.md

 - `data`: array buffer that holds the index.
 - `minX`, `minY`, `maxX`, `maxY`: bounding box of the data.
+- `numItems`: number of stored items.
+- `nodeSize`: number of items in a node tree.
+- `ArrayType`: array type used for internal coordinates storage.
+- `IndexArrayType`: array type used for internal item indices storage.

 ## Performance